CorMazz/cormazz.github.io/_posts/2024-02-14-wcs-power-moves.md

 ## Musical Exceptions

 Certain songs are exceptions to this rule.
 For instance, 12 bar blues songs do not follow the 4 phrase count pattern.
-They would instead hit on the 1 after 6 measures.
+They would instead hit on the 1 after 6 measures (since 12 musician bars are 6 dancer measures).
 Other songs simply modify this pattern.
 For instance, the song [_Move Me_ by Liyr](https://www.youtube.com/watch?v=mSrw5KTwvrA) delays the hit to the 2 after the phrase change in the chorus.
 You and your follow have to be aware of oddities such as this and adapt to hit them anyways.

 # Figure Compendium